 When someone with depression withdraws from loved ones without communicating why, it leaves a lot of room for misinterpretation.
 I’ve seen this with my clients and in my own life.
 One partner may not understand why the other is distant, distracted, or even angry.
 They may wonder what they did to offend the other person, or they may be frustrated or hurt that their partner has suddenly detached from them.

 Depression varies tremendously in severity, but it has many behavioural impacts that can profoundly affect relationships.
-It’s natural to feel powerless, anxious, afraid, frustrated and confused.
-But there are many ways you can help (both them and yourself).
+Feeling powerless, anxious, afraid, frustrated and confused is natural.
+But you can help in many ways (both them and yourself).

 1. Don't take things personally